efJerryYang/chatgpt-cli/README.md

 - `!drop`: selects messages for deletion
 - `!exit` or `!quit`: exits the program

-These commands enable you to use this tool much like you would use the official web client.
+These commands are designed to enable you to use this tool much like you would use the official web client.
 If you find that you need additional command support, feel free to open an issue.

 ## Todos